easylogic/cssma/README.md

 ```

 ### [cssma-plugin](./apps/cssma-plugin/)
-A powerful Figma plugin that brings the @easylogic/cssma library directly into the Figma interface.
+A powerful Figma plugin that brings the cssma library directly into the Figma interface.

 **Plugin Features:**
 - ⚡ **Real-time Conversion** - Convert between CSS and Figma styles instantly